joinnextblock/observatory-website/index.md

 | Total Eclipse | 🌑 (New Moon) | Complete alignment of Bitcoin Moon and Bitcoin Sun |
 | Annular Eclipse | 🌕 (Full Moon) | Bitcoin Moon appears smaller than the Bitcoin Sun |
 | Partial Eclipse | All other phases | Partial alignment of Bitcoin Moon and Bitcoin Sun |

+## How does it work?

+Every ~10 minutes, Bitcoin creates a new "block" containing transaction records and cryptographic proofs.
+The Observatory transforms this steady blockchain rhythm into virtual celestial cycles - a Bitcoin Moon (4,032 blocks) and Bitcoin Sun (210,000 blocks) - creating an astronomical calendar synchronized with Bitcoin's natural timing.

+**This is powered by [Telescope](https://github.com/joinnextblock/telescope)**, a TypeScript library that provides the mathematical foundation for all astronomical calculations, requiring no external data sources.

 ## How does the Observatory determine atmospheric conditions?